|

 in 1989 by its shareholders (Alcatel, Alstrom and Waalse Regio).

-In 1992 it officially ceased to exist.
+In 1992 the company officially ceased to exist.

 The activities of